Need to talk? Call 1800 882 436.

 How do I seek help?

-If you think your child’s condition requires urgent medical attention, call triple zero (000) for an ambulance or take them to the emergency department of your nearest hospital.
+If you think your child’s condition requires urgent medical attention, call triple zero (000) and ask for an ambulance, or take them to the emergency department of your nearest hospital.

-If you’re unsure of the seriousness of your child’s illness, call healthdirect to speak to a registered nurse on 1800 022 222 (known as NURSE-ON-CALL in Victoria).
+If you’re unsure if your child’s illness is serious, call healthdirect on 1800 022 222 at any time to speak to a registered nurse (known as NURSE-ON-CALL in Victoria) for more information and advice.

 Learn more here about the development and quality assurance of healthdirect content.